itsbenter/ResourcefulFriends/README.md

 ## FAQ

 1. Is it safe to add this mod mid-save? <br>
 It should be safe to add.
-If you need to remove the mod, selling the mod added objects and animals is recommended before removing the mod.
+If you need to remove the mod, selling/throwing out objects and animals added by the mod is recommended before removing the mod.
 2. Can I use this mod in multiplayer? <br>
 Yes, you can.
 Ideally with same mods installed and with same setting on all players.
 3. Is this mod compatible with that mod? <br>